What 'An Elegant Puzzle' Gets Right About Engineering Leadership

 Saying no matters as well.
 A lot of leadership seems to come down to protecting teams from too much work-in-progress.

-Something I’d like to add here: strategy should be focused on a small number of org-wide priorities.
-If you have more than 3 or 4, you probably don’t have a strategy at all.
+Something I would add here is that strategy should be focused on a small number of organisation-wide priorities.
+If you have more than 3 or 4, you probably do not have a strategy at all.
+You have a wish list.

 Closing Thoughts